burlachenkok/exploring-python3/python3-note.md

 ## Possible Second Line and Source File Encoding.

 The source file by itself is represented in characters.
-Characters that constitute the file content can be in any supported encoding https://docs.python.org/3.13/library/codecs.html#standard-encodings.
+Characters that constitute the file content can be in any [supported encoding](https://docs.python.org/3.13/library/codecs.html#standard-encodings).
 By default, Python source files are treated to be encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
 To declare an encoding other than the default one, a special comment line should be added as the first line of the file or a second line in the file if the first line is sha-bang:

 ```python
 #!/usr/bin/env python3